 So whether you’re choosing to stay in a city center hostel or a luxe hotel on Avenida da Liberdade, you’ll get more out of your hard-earned pennies here.
 Want to learn more about Budget Travel?
 Read How to Travel on a Budget

-17. It’s Spectacular landscapes of the Algarve
+17. Landscapes of the Algarve

-Golden cliffs descending into azure waters, hidden coves adorned with sun-bleached sand, and a tapestry of traditions that span centuries—welcome to the Algarve.
-Tucked away in the southernmost region of Portugal, the Algarve isn’t just a destination; it’s an experience that beckons with a promise of endless sun, vibrant culture, and a laid-back Mediterranean charm.
 Whether you’re craving the allure of its pristine beaches, the thrill of its coastal hikes, or the warmth of its local tavernas, the Algarve envelops visitors in a sunlit embrace of natural beauty and rich heritage.
 As you set out to explore its picturesque towns, rugged coastlines, and aromatic orange groves, prepare to discover a region where every turn is a new invitation to marvel and every moment a cherished memory in the making.

 18. The incredible Azores

-Perched in the middle of the Atlantic Ocean, the Azores archipelago emerges as a breathtaking ensemble of volcanic islands, sculpted by nature’s most potent forces over millennia.
+Perched in the middle of the Atlantic Ocean, the Azores archipelago emerges as a breathtaking ensemble of volcanic islands sculpted by nature’s most potent forces over millennia.
 These islands, often regarded as Europe’s best-kept secrets, unfurl a panorama of craggy peaks, azure crater lakes, and verdant pastures, presenting an ever-changing tableau of land, sea, and sky.
 Read more: Top 10 Things to do in Sao Miguel, The Azores

 At the center of this natural symphony is São Miguel, the largest of the Azores, often dubbed the “Green Island” for its resplendent landscapes.
 São Miguel is a masterpiece of geothermal wonders, from the steaming fumaroles of Furnas to the mesmerizing blue and green hues of the twin lakes of Sete Cidades.
 Beyond its natural splendor, the island is enticed by its vibrant Azorean culture, tantalizing cuisine, and a history that resonates in every cobblestone and chapel.
 Embarking on a journey to the Azores means stepping into a world where nature and culture converge in harmonious rhythm, and São Miguel stands as the pulsating heart of this captivating symphony.